canonical/pi3-gadget/README.md

-# Raspberry Pi 3 Gadget Snap
+# Raspberry Pi 3 Gadget Tree

 This repository contains the source for an Ubuntu classic gadget tree for the Raspberry Pi 3.